-Thus, the Microscopy Core has a variety of menus to fit the microscopy/immunocytochemistry needs of most PIs.
-Interaction usually involves a preliminary discussion with the Core director and the Core technician who will be involved in the work.
+Thus, the Microscopy Core has a variety of menus to fit the microscopy and immunocytochemistry needs of most PIs.
+Interaction usually involves a preliminary discussion with the Core director and/or other Core staff who will be involved in the work.
 Intellectual and practical input are then tailored to fit individual requirements.

 The purpose of Pancreatic Islet Isolation Core of Boston Area Diabetes Endocrinology Research Center (BADRC) is to provide high quality islets to the local diabetes research community.
 The laboratory is physically located at The Massachusetts General Hospital (MGH).
 It is a specialized services facility (per OMB Circular A-21) and the only lab in New England produces human pancreatic islets under current Good Manufacture Procedure (cGMP) standards.
 The manufacturing facility supports the MGH clinic islet transplant program, a member of the Consortium of Islet Transplantation (CIT) which is working to advance clinical islet transplantation from an experimental trial to a standard care procedure.